FCS News September 14, 2020

 o Two-hour plasma glucose (after a 75gm glucose load): 140–199 mg/dL

 *NOTE: Adults screened with the CDC Prediabetes Screening Test may also qualify for this service.
-If you would like to be a part of the Diabetes Prevention Program, please click on the link to complete the Google Form or contact Dominque Simon by September 17.
+If you would like to be a part of the Diabetes Prevention Program, please contact Dominque Simon by September 17.
 There is no cost to participants and great incentives will be given throughout class.
 There is little or no risk for participating and you will gain valuable knowledge that can improve your health as well as your loved one’s health.

 If you have any questions about program eligibility, please contact Dominque Simon at 919-496-3344 or by email at email@example.com